 A small castle atop the mound was first constructed during the Roman period in the 2nd century AD.
 Later in the 6th century, the Byzantines dug a moat around the hill and increased the number of bastions to twelve.

 In medieval times, the castle was expanded by the Seljuks and later the Ottomans.
-The extant mosque and hamam at the top date back to these times.
+The extant mosque and hamam, or bathhouse, at the top date back to these times.

 Gaziantep Castle now doubles as something called the ‘Panorama Museum,’ entirely dedicated to Mustafa Kemal Atatürk’s War of Independence and Gaziantep’s role in it.